-- All teachers of CiC will have their status flagged on their registers and are aware of their responsibilities towards these pupils.
-All children in care have linked documents with guidance on their SIMs profile. - All pupils have context sheets which enable subject teachers to monitor progress. - Key staff a great understanding of the circumstances for all children in care within their school and monitor across subjects. - The PEP process is completed a minimum of two times a year, which allows more in depth information to be gathered regarding pupil progress in individual subjects. - The Holymead Primary\designated Teacher will monitor progress three times a year and monitor the impact of strategies that have been implemented as part of the action plan.
-If any actions are not having impact or not showing progress another PEP will be held.
+- All teachers of CiC will be made aware of their status.
+Teachers are aware of their responsibilities towards these pupils. - Teachers monitor progress using Target Tracker. - Key staff have a greater understanding of the circumstances for all children in care within their school and monitor across subjects. - The PEP process is completed a minimum of two times a year, which allows more in depth information to be gathered regarding pupil progress in individual areas. - The Holymead Primary Designated Teacher will monitor progress as part of the PEP review and monitor the impact of strategies that have been implemented as part of the action plan.
+If any actions are not having impact or not showing progress another PEP may be held.